-“Thank you, Sir.”
+“Thank you, sir.”

-“Did you bring nothing to read?”
+“Did you bring anything to read?”

-He put his hand on my back.
-“I have plenty of literature.”
+He rubbed my back.
+“That’s quite alright.
+I have plenty of literature.”

 “You said you lived nearby?” he asked.

 “I know Barton very well.
-Would sure be nice to get familiar with a new neighbor.
-That’s unless you’re in some kind of a rush.
-Was that all you needed was to use my bathroom?
-To scope the place out?”
+Would be nice to get acquainted with a new neighbor.
+Unless you’re in a rush.
+Was that all you needed was to use my bathroom?”

 “What’s the squirrel’s name?”
 I asked.

 “She looks like a Beverly.”